khambsimp/bioblog/README.md

 # Bioblog
+A question was asked, what is information scence, hat are systems, what is biology, and what does it mean for these to be quantified?
+Further lmore, arethere methods for deriving quantities from biological systems? is it even possible? furthermore walhat could quantiffanbrng to hiological systems?
 This README describes areas of ongoing Biological Research, where applied discrete mathematics is beneficial to the analysis and categorization of tissue.